ingenii-solutions/azure-data-platform-data-engineering/README.md

 ## Version History

+- `0.3.0`: Create pre-processing package using the module
 - `0.2.1`: Handle JSON read UTF-8 BOM
 - `0.2.0`: Pre-processing happens all in the 'archive' container
 - `0.1.5`: Better functionality for column names in .csv files